satish-annigeri/rcdesign/README.md

 ## Future Plans

-Immediate plans include the analysis and design at the *section* level:
+Immediate plans include the design of *sections*:

-1. Design sections subjected to bending, shear and torsion.
+1. Design of rectangular and flanged sections subjected to bending, shear and torsion.
-1. Analysis of rectangular *sections* subjected to axial compression and bending about one axis.
 2. Write user and API documentation using Sphinx.
-2. Design of rectangular and flanged *sections* subjected to bending, shear and torsion.
-3. Design of column *sections*.
+3. Design of rectangular column *sections*.
-4. Detailing of *sections* subjected to bending, shear and torsion.
+4. Detailing of rectangular beam *sections* subjected to bending, shear and torsion.
+5. Design of rectangular column *sections* subjected to combined axial compression and bending.
 5. Implementing a stress block to represent *working stress method*.

 Long term plans include: